stripe/stripe-go/README.md

 # SalesForce

+## Permission assignments

+in the org I went to setup>permission sets> stripe connector integration user> manage assignments>add assignments then I checked your user in the org > then click assign (edited)

 ## Creating a stratch org

 - Specify your dev hub via `sfdx force:config:set --defaultdevusername`.
 This can be any salesforce dev org.